ALASKA 7 DAYS + Extensions

 • Flight time to Alaska from various cities: New York~7 hrs. / Chicago-5.5 hrs. / Dallas-6.5 hrs. / Los Angeles-5 hrs.

-• Car rental is the best option.
-It saves time and you discover more.
+• 🚗 Renting a car is the best choice.
+It saves time and helps you see more.

 image1.jpg